 Hand-winding your skein into round balls at an event is a very authentic activity.
 If your site or event includes children, this is an especially good and authentic activity for them.
 If your site invites the public to participate in hands-on activities, you could even entice the public to save you from the tedious chore in the same way that Tom Sawyer convinced his friends to paint the white picket fence!

-And, if you don't want the adventure of winding your own balls, rest assured that I always have my swift and ball winder at events and I would be happy to wind your balls for you.
+And, if you don't want the adventure of winding your own balls, rest assured that I always have my swift and ball winder at events and I would be happy to wind skeins into center pull cakes for you.

 "Worsteds (yarn) in use should be neatly wound in small balls, about the size of an orange.
 In knitting, keep the ball in the pocket, or in a bag hung to the arm, or a basket, and do